What kind of church is Salem Tabernacle?

 What should I expect on Sunday morning?

 Salem Tabernacle was establish in 1951 as a Pentecostal church and we still embrace the moving of the Spirit in our gatherings, so they tend to be loud and joyful, with lots of singing and clapping – our worship truly is a celebration!
 Aside from the occasional holiday, our folks dress casually…it really is a “come as you are” house of worship.
 Our worship represents a convergence of ancient-future, traditional-contemporary.
 Song lyrics are projected on the big screen, colorful lights create a celebratory atmosphere, and the music is passionate.
 However, we also incorporate a lectionary reading, confession of the Creed, the Lord’s Prayer, and a celebration of the Eucharist (each Sunday!).
 Worship at Salem is a beautiful juxtaposition of the best of our Pentecostal heritage alongside the rich history of the broader Church – we embrace the Spirit and the Sacraments!

 The one thing we didn’t mention yet is the offering (i.e. the collection).
 For more than a decade now, we have stopped “passing the plate” on Sunday mornings.
-Our members reverently bring their tithes forward to the altar, kneeling in worship, often as families, during the praise and worship celebration.
-Their offerings of thanksgiving and for mission are placed in the offering box in the lobby.
+During COVID – please give online.
 Our guests are asked not to give!
 You are our guests and we want you simply enjoy the beauty of God’s Presence and his People.

 What’s with “Salem”?

-Our weekly services are at 11:00AM.
+Our virtual weekly services are at 10:00AM.
 Check out our calendar for upcoming events.